icyJoseph/use-reactive-local-storage/README.md

 The same goes for browser users.
 By simply opening the developer tools, users can modify the local storage.
 It may be possible to recover from changes made by users, but if we are actually doing business logic with a third party library that is making changes to some data in the local storage we are in trouble.

 One more effort could be to poll on the local storage.
-Say every second, read to see if a key we care about has changed.
+Say every second, read to see if a key we care about, has changed.

-I think, all things consider this is probably where one would end, if forced to.
+I think, all things consider this is probably where one would stop going forward with a reactive local storage hook.

 ## The storage event and cross domain storage